VinGarcia/structscanner/README.md

 to be filled with data, and the `Decode()` function will handle all the necessary reflection magic for you.

-It will also keep a cache with the most expensive steps so each decoding can be done efficiently.
+It will also keep a cache with the most expensive steps (the ones that use reflection the most) so that decoding can be done efficiently.

 ## Usage Examples: